luezoidtechnologies/laravel-core/readme.md

     composer require "luezoid/laravel-core:^5.0"	# For Laravel version 5.x
 Next, configure your `app/Exceptions/Handler.php` and extend it with `Luezoid\Laravelcore\Exceptions\Handler`.
 Sample file can be seen [here](/examples/Exceptions/Handler.php).

-## Creating CRUD
+## 1. Creating CRUD
 Using this packages adds an extra entity between the Controller & Model paradigm in a normal MVC architecture.
 This extra entity we are referring here is called **Repository**.
 A **Repository** is a complete class where your whole business logic resides from getting the processed data from a **Controller** and saving it into database using **Model**(s).
 By using **Repository** as an intermediate between **Controller** & **Model**, we aim at maintaing clean code at **Controller's** end and making it a mediator which only receives data(from View, typically a REST route), validate it against the defined validation rules(if any, we uses **Request** class to define such rules), pre-process it(for eg. transform ***camelCased*** data from front-end into ***snake_case***) & sending business cooked data back the View.

 Let's start with creating a simple **Minions** CRUD.

 We have sample [migration](examples/migrations/2020_04_24_175321_create_minions_table.php) for table `minions`, model [`Minion`](/examples/Models/Minion.php), controller [`MinionController`](/examples/Controllers/MinionController.php) and repository [`MinionRepository`](/examples/Repositories/MinionRepository.php).
-Create a Route resource as below and we are all ready:
+Add these files into your application & adjust the namespaces accordingly.
+Then create a Route resource as below and we are all ready:

     Route::resource('minions', 'MinionController', ['parameters' => ['minions' => 'id']]);
 Assuming your local server is running on port: 7872, try hitting REST endpoints as below: